 Let’s start with lean (agile supply chain will be discussed later).
 When we say lean, practitioners often refer to minimising waste.
 This means creating more value for customers while using fewer resources.
 It could also mean a systematic approach to identifying and eliminating waste in each of the links of the supply chain.

 The lean methodology is often associated with the Toyota Production System.
 Notice that it’s not a one-time approach but an ongoing and systematic approach towards waste elimination.
 The waste we mention here often refer to the following:

 These non-value added activities make the costs higher without benefiting the end users.
 As a result, it has been the goal of lean organisations to make sure that each activity contributes to value for the customers.

 For example, transport in the supply chain often introduces waste and added costs.
 In warehouse settings, fast-moving goods should be placed near the entrance or where the products are being loaded and unloaded.
 In other words, the physical layout (and arrangement of racks and shelves) should reflect the demand and workflow.
 Aside from speeding up internal processes, this efficient internal transport can also help prevent collisions and accidents among the forklift vehicles (thereby minimising the number of downtimes as well).

 Tradeoffs are always there, especially if we’re considering several different factors simultaneously.
-More often, distance will always be there since materials and products come from different parts of the globe.
+More often, the distance will always be an issue since materials and products come from different parts of the globe.
 There are areas that only have those specific resources and capabilities that are needed somewhere else.

-With the lean approach, much of the waste will be eliminated.
-We also have to consider both upstream and downstream (e.g. where and how the raw materials are being sourced, where the waste of the products end up or how the products are being used).
-We also have to forecast future changes and stay lean when those changes come.
+Using the lean approach, much of the waste will be eliminated.
+We also have to consider both upstream and downstream (eg. where and how raw materials are being sourced, where product waste ends up or how products are being used).
+We also have to forecast future changes and stay lean when those changes are implemented.
 It’s a huge challenge which is why companies also apply another methodology.